Expect Silver prices to trade sideways: Sushil Finance

 Outlook

-We expect silver prices to trade sideways on the back of profit booking after an up-move.
+We expect silver prices to trade sideways on the back of profit booking after up-move.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.